mongodb/genny/examples/README.md

 - [forN.yml](forN.yml): This demonstrates a simple loop that executes an insert_one operation 5 times.
 Note that a workload node can be the embedded node using the workloadNode from the previous example.
+- [spawn.yml](spawn.yml): Demonstrates spawning new threads of execution.
+A thread is started for each node in spawn, and the current thread continues to its next state.
 - [doAll.yml](doAll.yml): Demonstrates simple fork join behavior.
 A thread is started for each childNode, and they execute in parallel until they get to the join node.
 Here's an [image of the doAll.yml graph](images/doAll.png)